abhijit-buet/abhijit-buet.github.io/_pages/about.md

 The dataset contains 600 nuclei images for training.
 Trained a pre-trained U-NET and achieved a mean IOU(intersection over union) of 0.52(Top 25%).
 Github

-* <b> Continuous Emotion Prediction </b>: The task required to predict three emotion dimensions - Arousal, Valence and Liking from audio, video, and text data of conversations.
-Proposed a Deep Multitask Learning framework using Bidirectional LSTM-RNN and trained it on Bag-of-Words features.
-Achieved 10% improvement from the baseline.
-Github